AdmiJW/Python/GameDev/Tutorial/6_0_State_Machine/README.md

 * Instead of the State Machine having to call the state's `update()`, `handle_input()` and `render()` etc, another potential design choice is to just call the state's `run()` method, which it will internally handle the game loop.
 Of course, the loop doesn't run infinitely and will stop once a state transition needs to occur.
+  This method provides each state a higher control over the game, like different fps limit in different states.

-* State Machine isn't only bound to the top level State Machine!
-Internally, the states themselves can as well as be State Machine themselves.
+* State Machine isn't only applicable to the top level of the game!
+Internally, the states can very well be State Machine themselves.
 For example, in the `In Game` state, it may sub-branch into states like `Playing`, `Paused`, `Loading` etc.
   For example, the `Paused` screen will still show the avatar and the world, only with a "Paused" text overlay.
   In this case, the avatar information may be inside `In Game` state, and making them accessible to top level state machine may prove to be tedious.
-Instead, having sub-states in states may be more efficient (and make sense).
+Instead, having sub-states in states may be more efficient (and making better sense).